alabou/NMOS-MatroxOnly/SenderCapabilities.md

 In order to use the finer-grained constraints mechanism defined by this specification, Senders MUST include both the `constraint_sets` and `version` attributes in the `caps` object.

-Senders SHOULD express their capabilities as precisely as possible, using the relevant Parameter Constraints listed in the Capabilities register in the [NMOS Parameter Registers][] and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).
-However, this specification may not be sufficiently expressive to indicate every type of stream or sub-Stream that a Sender can or cannot produce successfully.
-It is entirely possible that a Sender may fail to produce a stream or sub-Stream even if the Sender's advertised Constraint Sets indicate that it can.
+Senders SHOULD express their capabilities as precisely as possible, using the relevant Parameter Constraints listed in the Capabilities register in the [NMOS Parameter Registers][].
+However, this specification may not be sufficiently expressive to indicate every type of stream that a Sender can or cannot produce successfully.
+It is entirely possible that a Sender may fail to produce a stream even if the Sender's advertised Constraint Sets indicate that it can.

-A Sender MUST not produce a stream or sub-Stream that is incompatible with the advertised Sender Capabilities.
+A Sender MUST not produce a stream that is incompatible with the advertised Sender Capabilities.

 The value of the `constraint_sets` attribute MUST be valid according to this specification.
 The value of all the Constraint Set attributes MUST be valid according to the relevant specification in the Capabilities register in the [NMOS Parameter Registers][] and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).